Revant-Annam/100_days_of_verification/Day6/README.md

 | 0 | 1 | x | x | 1 | 0 |
 | 1 | x | x | x | 1 | 1 |

-*Note: A full industrial design often includes a "Valid" output bit to indicate if any input is active.
-This design outputs `00` for no input.*

 -----

 ## 🧾 Verilog Design